junxit/us-congress-bills-115/bill.md

 It is the sense of Congress that the President should—

-- **(1)** support Federal funding for research and development of bio-based and other alternatives or environmentally feasible improvements to materials that reduce municipal solid waste and its consequences in the ocean;
+- **(1)** support research and development, including through the establishment of a prize competition, of bio-based and other alternatives or environmentally feasible improvements to materials that reduce municipal solid waste and its consequences in the ocean;
 - **(2)** work with representatives of foreign countries that contribute the most to the global marine debris problem to learn about, and find solutions to, the contributions of such countries to marine debris in the world's oceans;
 - **(3)** carry out studies to determine—
   - **(A)** the primary means by which solid waste enters the oceans;